cloudify-cosmo/docs.getcloudify.org/content/manager/update-deployment.md

 cfy deployments update -d <DEPLOYMENT_ID> --blueprint-path <BLUEPRINT_FILE> --inputs <INPUTS>
 {{< /gsHighlight >}}

+{{% gsNote title="Default inputs" %}}
+Since the deployment is already up and running, updating the default inputs in the modified blueprint will not affect the deployment.
+{{% /gsNote %}}

 ## Supported entities
 Cloudify currently enables updating the following entities: